Reform Party of New York State: 2015–2018 ballot-qualified party

-Sliwa's Reform Party considered multiple candidates, including cross-endorsements with potential Republican nominees or with the Libertarian Party of New York, or nominating their own candidate.
+For the 2018 gubernatorial election, Sliwa's Reform Party considered multiple candidates, including cross-endorsements with potential Republican nominees or with the Libertarian Party of New York, or nominating their own candidate.
 (Joel Giambra had spoken of his interest in the Reform Party line).
 The party executive committee deadlocked between Giambra and presumptive Republican nominee Marc Molinaro in April.
 At the party convention on May 19, the party nominated Molinaro and running mate Julie Killian as the gubernatorial ticket, incumbent Democrat Thomas DiNapoli for Comptroller, and offered former U.S. Attorney Preet Bharara the attorney general nomination, which he did not accept; Sliwa's wife Nancy, running on a single-issue animal rights platform, then defeated two challengers (Mike Diederich and Libertarian nominee Christopher Garvey) in an open primary to secure the attorney general nomination.
 The independent Reform Party under Curtis Sliwa finished last among all parties on the ballot in the 2018, far short of the 50,000 votes needed to maintain ballot access.
 Sliwa rejoined the Republican Party as part of his campaign in the 2021 New York City mayoral election.
 Sliwa lost the mayoral election and did not receive support from the NYS Reform Party.
 Bill Merrell took control of the New York State Reform Party over after Sliwas poor showing in the 2018 elections.
-In 2018, Bill Merrell was again elected State Chair of the NYS Reform Party.
+In 2018, Bill Merrell was again elected State Chair of the New York Reform Party.

 As of February 2019, approximately 400 persons were still registered as members of the "Reform Party" with the New York State Board of Elections.

+Sliwa again ran for mayor of New York in the 2025 elections under a third party line in addition to the Republican nomination, with the third party line named the "Protect Animals" line.